rust-lang/rust/text/0000-incremental-compilation.md

 The nodes fall into the following categories:

 - **HIR nodes.** Represent some portion of the input HIR.
-For example, the body of a fn as a HIR node (or, perhaps, HIR node).
+For example, the body of a fn as a HIR node.
 These are the inputs to the entire compilation process.
   - Examples:
     - `SIG(X)` would represent the signature of some fn item `X` that the user wrote (i.e., the names of the types,